I Have a Dream: Responses

 The speech was a success for the Kennedy administration and for the liberal civil rights coalition that had planned it.
 It was considered a "triumph of managed protest", and not one arrest relating to the demonstration occurred.
 Kennedy had watched King's speech on television and been very impressed.
 Afterward, March leaders accepted an invitation to the White House to meet with President Kennedy.
 Kennedy felt the March bolstered the chances for his civil rights bill.

 Some Black leaders later criticized the speech (along with the rest of the march) as too compromising.
-Malcolm X later wrote in his autobiography: "Who ever heard of angry revolutionaries swinging their bare feet together with their oppressor in lily pad pools, with gospels and guitars and 'I have a dream' speeches?"
+Malcolm X wrote in his 1965 autobiography: "Who ever heard of angry revolutionaries swinging their bare feet together with their oppressor in lily pad pools, with gospels and guitars and 'I have a dream' speeches?"

 Legacy

-The location on the steps of the Lincoln Memorial from which King delivered the speech is commemorated with this inscription.

-The March on Washington put pressure on the Kennedy administration to advance its civil rights legislation in Congress.
-The diaries of Arthur M. Schlesinger Jr., published posthumously in 2007, suggest that President Kennedy was concerned that if the march failed to attract large numbers of demonstrators, it might undermine his civil rights efforts.
+Civil rights activist John Lewis, who spoke at the march as the president of the Student Nonviolent Coordinating Committee, later recalled:Dr. King had the power, the ability, and the capacity to transform those steps on the Lincoln Memorial into a monumental area that will forever be recognized.
+By speaking the way he did, he educated, he inspired, he informed not just the people there, but people throughout America and unborn generations.The March on Washington put pressure on the Kennedy administration to advance its civil rights legislation in Congress.
+The diaries of Arthur M. Schlesinger Jr., published posthumously in 2007, suggest that Kennedy was concerned that if the march failed to attract large numbers of demonstrators, it might undermine his civil rights efforts.

-In the wake of the speech and march, King was named Man of the Year by TIME magazine for 1963, and in 1964 he was the youngest man ever awarded the Nobel Peace Prize.
-The full speech did not appear in writing until August 1983, some 15 years after King's death, when a transcript was published in The Washington Post.
+In the wake of the march, King was named Man of the Year by Time magazine for 1963, and in 1964, he was the youngest man ever awarded the Nobel Peace Prize.
+The full speech did not appear in writing until 1983, 15 years after King's death, when a transcript was published in The Washington Post.